quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 It is recommended that access to stored qlogs is subject to access control and auditing.

 Access control techniques in end user client environments can be limited.
 An end-user that might enable logging without understanding the implications of that choice on their privacy and security.
-Implementations should consider how to make enabling qlog conspicous, and resistant to automation or drive-by attacks.
-Examples include, requiring explicit actions to start a capture and isolation or sandboxing of capture from other activities in the same process or component.
+Implementations should consider how to make enabling qlog conspicous, and resistant to social engineering, automation, or drive-by attacks.
+Examples include, requiring explicit actions to start a capture, and isolation or sandboxing of capture from other activities in the same process or component.

 It is recommended that data retention policies are defined for the storage of qlog files.